xoofx/Antlr4Ast/doc/readme.md

 ## Getting started

-The entry point for parsing an ANTLR4/g4 grammar is to use the `Antlr4Parser.Parse` methods:
+The entry point for parsing an ANTLR4/g4 grammar is to use the `Grammar.Parse` methods:

 ```c#
 var input = @"grammar MyGrammar;